WELCOME TO ONE-ON-ONE, YOUR BOUTIQUE DESTINATION FOR PERSONALIZED GHOSTWRITING, BOOK DEVELOPMENT & WRITING COACH SERVICES.

 As part of my contract, I will write a query letter and synopsis and participate with you in the search for a literary agent.
 It is important to note that each book accepted for publication inevitably goes through further editing, for which I cannot be responsible.
 My job is to make your manuscript worthy of consideration and to help you find representation with a literary agent and publisher.
 Once your work is accepted for publication, a publishing house’s own editors will take over and the process is beyond my control.

-Memoirs, biographies, whistle blower stories and novels can cost as little as $15,000, with a startup cost of $1,000 in most cases.
-A sample of your story can be made available with sincere inquiries.
+If you already have an existing manuscript, my fees can be as little as $15,000, with a startup cost of $1,000.
+Story samples are available with sincere inquiries.
 In every instance, my work is based on performance.
 A client who sees progress and the regular delivery of quality content is more than happy to pay for the results.

 I also have vast experience in self-publication and offer professional assistance with navigating the entire self-pub maze.
 If you choose to go that route, I usually recommend doing a fourth draft.
 The fees for the additional draft and my assistance with the self-pub process are not budget breaking but best left for a future discussion.